 - American Express Business Gold (20,000 Amex points bonus = 20,000 Avios)

 Our latest review of American Express Business Platinum is here.
 This card has a generous bonus of 40,000 Membership Rewards points if you can spend £6,000 in six months.
 You qualify for the bonus as long as you haven’t had any personal or business Platinum, Gold or Green Amex cards in the past six months.
 You can apply here.

 There is also American Express Business Gold.
 This offers a sign-up bonus of 20,000 Membership Rewards points if you can spend £3,000 in six months.
 Our full review of Amex Business Gold is here.
 This card is FREE for the first year.
 You can apply here.

 The Capital On Tap Business Rewards card is the only way to indirectly earn Avios via a small business Visa or Mastercard credit card.
-We have also negotiated a higher sign up bonus exclusively for our readers!

 The Capital On Tap card is aimed at limited companies.
 It is not currently accepting partnerships or sole traders.